Portuguese conquest of Goa: First conquest of Goa

-Adil Shah's counterattack
+Ismail Adil Shah's counterattack

-Unbeknownst to Albuquerque, the Adil Shah had just agreed on a truce with the Vijayanagara Empire, and could divert many more troops into recapturing the city than expected.
-To that effect, he sent a Turkish general, Pulad Khan, with 40,000 troops, which included many experienced Persian and Turkic mercenaries, that defeated Timoja's troops on the mainland.
-Ismail Adil Shah then set up his royal tent by the Banastarim ford, waiting for the monsoon to trap the Portuguese before giving Pulad Khan the order to assault the island.
+Unbeknownst to Albuquerque, Ismail Adil Shah had just agreed on a truce with the Vijayanagara Empire, and could divert many more troops into recapturing the city than expected.
+To that effect, he sent a Turkish general, Pulad Khan, with 40,000 troops, which included many experienced Persian and Turkic mercenaries, that defeated Timoji's troops on the mainland.
+Ismail then set up his royal tent by the Banastarim ford, waiting for the monsoon to trap the Portuguese before giving Pulad Khan the order to assault the island.

-Albuquerque was informed of this plan through the Portuguese renegade João Machado, who was now a prestigious captain in the Adil Shah's service, though he remained Christian.
+Albuquerque was informed of this plan through the Portuguese renegade João Machado, who was now a prestigious captain in Ismail's service, though he remained Christian.
 He was sent to convince his countrymen to surrender or flee.
 Trusting the strength of his defensive position, Albuquerque rejected Machado's propositions.
 Machado also told Albuquerque that the Muslims within the city kept Ismail informed of Portuguese numbers and movements.

 With the coming of the monsoon rains however, the Portuguese situation became critical: the tropical weather claimed a great number of Portuguese lives, foodstuffs deteriorated, and the Portuguese were stretched too thin to hold back the Muslim army.
-Under these conditions, Pulad Khan launched a major assault on May 11, across the Banastarim ford at low tide amidst a heavy storm, quickly overwhelming the small number of Portuguese troops.
+Under these conditions, Pulad Khan launched a major assault on 11 May, across the Banastarim ford at low tide amidst a heavy storm, quickly overwhelming the small number of Portuguese troops.
 As defences crumbled, a Muslim revolt broke out in the outskirts of Goa, in spite of the agreement with Albuquerque, which he would remember in the future.
 The Portuguese hurriedly retreated into the city walls, with the aid of their Hindu allies, abandoning several artillery pieces by the riverside.

 The following day, Pulad Khan ordered an assault against the city but was repelled.
 Only now did Albuquerque learn from friar Luiz of the truce between Bijapur and Vijayanagara, and he spent the rest of May preparing a retreat.
 Albuquerque refused to set fire to the city since this would announce their retreat to the besiegers and instead ordered a great quantity of spices and copper to be scattered on the streets to delay the enemy's advance.
 Before leaving however, he had Timoji with fifty of his men execute the Muslim inhabitants within the citadel, but also took several women that had belonged to Adil Khan's harem onto his ship, to later offer them as maids-in-waiting to Queen Maria.
-Before daybreak of May 31, the remaining 500 Portuguese embarked under enemy fire, covered by a small number of Portuguese soldiers holding back the advance of enemy troops that breached the city walls.
+Before daybreak of 31 May, the remaining 500 Portuguese embarked under enemy fire, covered by a small number of Portuguese soldiers holding back the advance of enemy troops that breached the city walls.
 Ismail then solemnly retook possession of the city, to the sound of trumpets.